PynPoint/PynPoint/docs/own_modules.rst

         some_attribute_data = self.m_in_port_2.get_attribute("AIRMASS")

-For more information about how to import data have a look at the package documentation :class:`PynPoint.core.DataIO.InputPort`.
+For more information about how to import data have a look at the package documentation :class:`PynPoint.Core.DataIO.InputPort`.

 Next you can implement your algorithm.
 And finally write out the results using your output ports: ::